krichlin/GreatReads/README.md

 ### Front End
 - In a new terminal window, enter the client directory and type `npm install` to install necessary packages.
 - To Launch, Open a new termainl window, enter the client directory and type `npm start`

+## Future Improvements

+## Feedback

+We are very interested in hearing your feedback!
+Please drop any notes you have for us in our Github Project page.

+## Project Notes

+GreatReads began as a final capstone project for Flatiron School's Full Time Software Engineering course.
+It is written by Ken Richlin with the help of his teachers and advisors at Flatiron.
+This project is not yet 100% complete, however all the current features are functional.
+I have many ideas on how to improve the user's experience, and hope to bring you more functionality soon!

+## Contributions

+GreatReads is provided free to the public by the MIT Open License.
+We are not seeking any contributions, as the purpose of the project is to continue to increase my programming skills.

+## Contact

+Find me on Linkedin